While plugins can make sense in some contexts, the situation is out of control with the

 | One upgrade.
 If you use a one-click installer, all is done in one operation.
 You can upgrade from any version to any subsequent version (all migration scripts are part of all versions)

-Techies: Minor upgrades are done with these three simple commands:
+Techies: Minor upgrades are done with this simple command:

 |Lack of collaboration (Fragmentation of effort)